 “When I knead, I keep my left hand on the bottom of the dough and then pull and stretch at the top with my right hand, fold it over, give it a quarter turn and carry on.
 It’s all about developing the gluten strands.”

 I did mine sideways – hold the dough and stretch them sideways like you are using arm equipment.
 And if you’d ask me if I did that for more than 20 minutes, my answer is a BIG FAT YES! 😛

-Linda – she was the one who strongly encourage me to use instant yeast.
+Linda – she was the one who strongly encouraged me to use instant yeast.
 She also assisted me with all my bread-making problems and patiently answered all my questions and emails.

 Also, thank you to all who left their comments on the said post and gave some ideas on yeast/breads.
 I appreciate everyone and this post is dedicated to all of you. ❤

 - 1¼ teaspoon salt